-If you are at all invested in the coffee world then chances are you have stumbled across Sprudge which is probably the World’s most popular coffee publication and associated websites.
-Well The New Rules of Coffee is the brainchild of the two individuals who co-founded Sprudge.
+If you are at all invested in the coffee world, then chances are you have stumbled across Sprudge, which is probably the world’s most popular coffee publication and associated website.
+Well, The New Rules of Coffee is the brainchild of the two individuals who co-founded Sprudge.
 And so, to put it mildly, they know a thing or two about coffee.

 This is a fantastic introduction to the world of specialty coffee.
-It is nice and short (at 160 pages) which makes it very accessible and is filled with colourful diagrams and artwork.
-It is fairly light reading which additionally makes it a great potential gift.
+It is nice and short (at 160 pages), making it very accessible and filled with colorful diagrams and artwork.
+It is a relatively light read which additionally makes it a great potential gift.

 The book itself is divided into four sections; Rules for Coffee Around the World, Rules for Coffee at Home, Rules for the Cafe, and Rules for a New Coffee Future.
-As the name suggests this is a book intended for everyone and doesn’t require any prior knowledge or understanding of jargon.
-If you are looking for a short read that will get you clued up on coffee then this book is the one for you.
-It covers everything from where coffee comes from, how it is grown, how to brew coffee, as well as tips for commercial settings and the future of the global coffee industry.
+As the name suggests, this book is intended for everyone and doesn’t require any prior knowledge or understanding of the jargon.
+If you are looking for a short read that will get you clued up on coffee, then this book is the one for you.
+It covers everything from where coffee comes from, how it is grown, how to brew coffee, and tips for commercial settings and the future of the global coffee industry.

-A great book and probably the best book on this list if you are looking to give it as a gift.
+It’s a great book and probably one of the best coffee books on this list if you are looking to give it as a gift.

-The book reads in many ways as a novel and gives real insight into the journey of the humble coffee bean from the farms in Panama or Ethiopia to a cafe in the States.
-As it were this book pulls back the curtain from the specialty coffee scene in the States and allows you a glimpse into this complex world.
+This coffee book reads in many ways like a novel and gives a real insight into the journey of the humble coffee bean from the farms in Panama or Ethiopia to a cafe in the States.
+As it were, this book pulls back the curtain from the specialty coffee scene in the States and allows you a glimpse into this complex world.

-As the name suggests this little gem is all about the rich and fascinating history of coffee.
-So if you are looking for quick tips for how to brew better coffee then this is not for you.
-Instead this short book is packed with information about where coffee comes from, how the coffee industry began and morphed with the ages, and the place of coffee in the world today.
+As the name suggests, this little gem is all about the rich and fascinating history of coffee.
+So if you are looking for quick tips for brewing better coffee, then this is not for you.
+Instead, this short book is packed with information about where coffee comes from, how the coffee industry began and morphed with the ages, and the place of coffee in the world today.

 Jonathan Morris is a professional historian and so has done his research thoroughly.
 This book is a fascinating read which shows how coffee has shifted from the staple of the elite to the drink of the masses.